 Direct Line: (919) 527-6479 · Email

-Zoë L. Cummings, MSW, MPH is a 340B Drug Pricing Specialist at NCFHP where she has worked since 2011.
-Currently, Zoë provides monitoring and technical assistance to 340B program and farmworker health program grantees as well as grantees that participate in the 340B program.
-She assists with coordinating outreach trainings and with the a variety of special initiatives.
+Zoë L. Cummings, MSW, MPH is a Farmworker Health Operations Specialist at NCFHP where she has worked since 2011.
+Currently, Zoë provides monitoring and technical assistance for farmworker health program grantees as well as grantees that participate in the 340B program.
+She assists with coordinating outreach trainings and with a variety of special initiatives.
 Prior to working at NCFHP she worked as an outreach coordinator at one of our farmworker health contract sites in Western NC.
 In addition to her experience with farmworker health, Zoë has worked at an inpatient residential treatment facility in South Carolina, people with developmental disabilities in Iowa, and adult students in Belize, Central America.
 After serving two years as a Peace Corps Volunteer in Belize, she earned her graduate degrees in Public Health and Social Work at the University of South Carolina.